stefan-png/VMath/README.md

 Vector file has every arithmetic operator overloaded (const and non-const).
 Vector file also overloads type cast operator(T), stream insertion operator<< and component acces operator[].
 You can do arithmetic on vectors with other vectors or scalars.
-Matrix file is not as fleshed out and is missing some functionality.
-They are not a priority right now though.

 When using these matrices in the vertex shader, simply multiply together all 3 matrices in the order that is described by the name. ie: